mikemyl/mikemylonakis.com/_posts/2020-05-12-poor-man's-dyndns-with-godaddy-domain.md

 ## Conclusion

-In this post we saw a free, DIY alternative to the paid Dynamic DNS services such as [FreeDNS](https://freedns.afraid.org/) , [Dyn](https://account.dyn.com/) and others .
-Using a raspberry pi, a utility script from [sestus/godyndns](https://github.com/sestus/godyndns/) and a systemd timer we were able to stay up to date with our latest public IP address and update a subdomain which we will be using to access our home network.
+In this post we saw a free, DIY alternative to the paid Dynamic DNS services such as [FreeDNS](https://freedns.afraid.org/) , [Dyn](https://account.dyn.com/) and others.
+Using a raspberry pi, a utility script from [sestus/godyndns](https://github.com/sestus/godyndns/) and a systemd timer we were able to stay up to date with our latest public IP address and update a domain, which we will be using to access our home network.